 Analytics can advance the sports fans' experience as teams and ticket vendors compete with the at-home experience -- the better they know their fans, the better they can cater to them.

 This collection of data is also used for internet ads, which can help with the expansion and growth of your organization through social media platforms or websites.

 - What would be the most profitable food served at the concession stand?

 - What would be the best prices to sell game day tickets?

 - Determine which player on the team is the most productive?

 - Which players in the draft will become all-stars, and which ones will be considered role players?

 - Understand the fans behavior at the stadium via their app and push relevant information accordingly.

-In this Digital age, Analytics are the present and future of professional sports.
+age, Analytics are the present and future of professional sports.
 Any team that does not apply them to the fullest is at a competitive disadvantage.